dhawk/concurrent-pascal-compiler/pic18x-user-guide.md

    ADRES_12R: uint12;
 ~~~

 Each of these fields provides precise access to a particular configurable ADC result.
 Depending on the microcontroller, ADCs can be configured to provide 8, 10 or 12 bit results either left or right justified.
-Using one of these fields instead of the 16 bit ADRES field will allow the compiler to generate more efficient code than if a 16-bit result field (ADRES) were used.
+Using one of these fields instead of the 16 bit ADRES field will allow the compiler to generate more compact code than if a 16-bit result field (ADRES) were used.

 Note that the compiler does not automatically configure the ADC to load a specific result field, it assumes the programmer has done so before accessing that field.
-Note also that only a few of the PICs have 12-bit ADCs - presence of a 12-bit ADRES field in the include file does not guarantee that a particular PIC has a 12-bit ADC (see the datasheet!).
+Note also that only a few of the PICs have 12-bit ADCs - presence of a 12-bit ADRES field in the type definition does not guarantee that a particular PIC has a 12-bit ADC (see the datasheet!).

 <table style="border: 1px solid black; width: 100%; background: #212121;">
    <tr>
       <td style="padding: 25px;">
          <p style="color: #fff; font-size: 32px;">Help Wanted!</p>
-         <p style="color: #fff;">It is recognized that far from all useful combo SFR types have been identified.
-If you have experience with a particular PIC18x hardware module, please submit suggestions for additional combo SFR types or special fields to
+         <p style="color: #fff;">Identifying useful combinations of SFRs is a manual process requiring knowledge of the PIC hardware module.
+It is recognized that far from all useful combo SFR types have been identified.
+If you have experience with a particular hardware module, please submit suggestions for additional combo SFR types or special fields to
-         <a href="mailto:cpc@davidhawk.us" style="color: #0090FF; text-decoration: underline;">cp@davidhawk.us</a>
+         <a href="mailto:cpc@davidhawk.us?subject=pic18 combo sfr suggestion" style="color: #0090FF; text-decoration: underline;">cp@davidhawk.us</a>
          </p>
       </td>
    </tr>